Dr. Lois Geertz, Violin and Viola

 |Monthly Tuition + Fees for each student due on the first of every month (electronic payment preferred – PayPal, ApplePay, Zelle, Venmo):|

-Due to Covid-19 concerns, we were not able to hold an in-person recital.
-Therefore, continuing students will have their $50 fee carried over to 2020-2021 in hopes that we can do at least one this year!
+*Due to Covid-19 concerns, we were not able to hold a Spring 2020 in-person recital.
+Therefore, continuing students will have their 2020 $50 fee carried over to Fall 2021.
+There will be a $50 fee for the Spring 2022 recital.
 (Normally $100/year for 2 recitals minimum)

 Recital fee goes towards venue rental (including live-stream and video recording), accompanist fee, and reception

 *There will be a $10 charge per lesson (per household) for travel to student’s homes.